-He took a deep breath to contain the rage.
+He took a deep breath.
 He’d already lost patience once today.
 Let go.
 Don’t think about it.
 Later.

-He clenched his jaw and tore his eyes from Nihlus.
+Clenching his jaw, he tore his gaze from Nihlus.
 Had he been alone, he’d have taken off the entire armor in the airlock and come back to clean it later.
-But with the floor messed up as it was he’d get even dirtier that way.
-He stepped in, and a low growl escaped him.
+But with the floor befouled already, he’d get even dirtier that way.
+A low growl escaped him as he stepped in.

-“Take your armor off in here,” Saren said, keeping his voice strictly controlled.
+“Take your armor off in here,” Saren said, his voice strictly schooled.

 “Take it off quickly, then.”

-For a second, Nihlus looked like he’d try to discuss it, but then he probably realized obeying would be quicker, and started unfastening the armor.
+For a second, Nihlus looked like he’d try to argue, but then seemed to realize obeying would be quicker, and started unfastening his armor.
 “Everything?”

 “The thermal as well.”

 Saren started undoing his armor too.
-He was terribly tired and had a headache.
-The new amplifiers were acting up again.
-He considered taking them out, but decided against doing it in front of Nihlus.
-If there was anything more unnerving than his disrespect, ingratitude, filthy habits and lazy ignorance, it was his pity.
-One word in that careful, flimsy tone that he associated with sweaty palms and trembling arms, would be enough to push him over the edge now and make him do something he’d hate himself for later.
+The headache pounded in his ears when he leaned.
+It was the new amplifiers.
+Acting up again.
+He wanted to take them out, but not in front of Nihlus.
+If there was anything more annoying than his disrespect, ingratitude, filthy habits, and lazy ignorance, it was his pity.
+One word in that anxious, flimsy tone that Saren associated with sweaty palms and trembling arms, would be enough to push him over the edge now and make him do something he’d hate himself for later.

 “Shit!
-Shit-shit-shit!” he wheezed, hopping in place on his other leg and squeezing the injured foot in his hands.
+Shit-shit-shit!”
+Nihlus wheezed, hopping in place on his other leg and squeezing the injured foot with his hands.
 Saren started to warn him of the slippery floor, but he wasn’t fast enough and all he could do was watch helplessly as Nihlus lost footing and dropped hard on his naked bottom.
 “Aww, fuck!”

-Saren sighed and started piling the discarded pieces of armor in the corner by the door of the airlock, careful not to step in the stain on the floor.
-Every time he’d lean down, the pain in his skull would bloat a bit, growing like some loathsome bubble.
+Saren sighed and started piling the discarded pieces of armor in the corner by the door of the airlock, careful not to step in the stains on the floor.
+Every time he’d lean, the pain in his skull would bloat a bit, growing like some loathsome bubble.
 The need to take out the offending amplifiers became acute.
-Why the fuck was Nihlus still rolling on the dirty floor?
+Why the hell was Nihlus still rolling on the dirty floor?
 Neither the injury nor the fall could have been that bad.

 “I like it here.
 Hey.
 Can I take a blanket and sleep here?
 It beats that awful little cot.”

-Saren bit into his tongue.
-You ungrateful little shit.
-“Then I’ll go shower first,” he said instead.
+Saren tightened his mandibles till they hurt.
+Ungrateful little… “Then I’ll go shower first,” he said aloud.

-The gritting of teeth didn’t help the headache, and as soon as he heard Nihlus go down the stairs, he popped the amplifiers from the slots behind his jaw.
-He knew not to expect the headache to disappear at once, but still he was disappointed with the results.
+The chafing of mandibles didn’t help the headache, and as soon as he heard Nihlus go down the stairs, he popped the amplifiers from the slots behind his jaw.
+He knew not to expect the headache to disappear all at once, but he was still disappointed when there was no immediate relief.
 Sliding the amplifiers into a pocket of his thermal, he entered the little kitchen and sat on the stool.
 The black droplets on the counter looked at him with spite and spoke to him in Nihlus’s defiant voice: why’d you make a kitchen on the ship anyway?
 What a waste of space.
 I’d put a couch in there instead.
 And a big projector.

-“Please tell me you at least washed your fucking hands.”
+“Please tell me you at least washed your hands.”

 Nihlus closed the storage and looked at him.
-“Are you angry with me?”
+“You angry with me?”